 This disagreement over ontology has not waned, as even today folks go back and forth over the nature of the external world.
 Christians are not immune from this debate either.
 George Berkeley, Bishop of Cloyne, was a Scottish philosopher convinced that material objects did not exist; rather, the only things that exist are minds and ideas.
 This particular view is known as idealism.
 While idealism was a rather novel philosophical approach for the 18th century, some current Christian thinkers (some I even greatly admire) are beginning to advocate for this belief once again.
 They self-identify as theistic idealists.
 Their belief: The only things that exist are minds (ours and God’s) and ideas.

 Two typical reasons that theistic idealists appeal to their view of reality are: First, they appeal to the idealist argument itself, that is, George Berkeley’s arguments for an idealist conception of reality; second, they appeal to how science, specifically quantum physics, supports the idealist worldview.
-This two-part series will focus on why I believe both of these appeals are unjustified.
+This post will focus on why I believe both of these appeals are unjustified.

 Part 1: The Argument